 Moving an LLC out of Michigan

-The Michigan Department of state allows an LLC to move out of Michigan via LLC domestication.
+The Michigan Department of License and Regulatory Affairs allows an LLC to move out of Michigan via LLC domestication.
 However, the law of the other state must permit LLC domestication in its statute.

 For the states that allow LLC domestication, you need to submit a Michigan certificate of status to domesticate your LLC there.
 Click on the following link to get a Michigan certificate of status.

 FAQs on How to Domesticate an LLC in Michigan